-- Traditional disposable diapers do not degrade well in landfills due to plastic materials used and lack of exposure to air (which hampers biodegradation)
+- Traditional disposable diapers do not degrade at a reasonable pace in landfills due to the plastic materials used and lack of air exposure (which hampers biodegradation).

-- Some % of disposed of diapers contain feces (the right thing to do is flush solids before throwing away the diaper — who knew?) which present a bio-hazard risk to landfills and may seep into groundwater.
+- Some % of disposed of diapers contain feces (the right thing to do is flush solids before throwing away the diaper — who knew?) which presents a bio-hazard risk to landfills and creates the potential for human waste to seep into groundwater.

-It is this last factor that may be the deciding factor in the "which is greener" debate between cloth diapers and disposables.
-If you use modern cloth diapers in tandem with a flushable liner, you are most likely flushing your baby's poo down the toilet.
-Flushing poo is far less damaging to the environment than wrapping it up and throwing it in the landfill (and creating a biohazard risk).
-But you can, and should, also flush poo from disposable diapers to avoid this mistake.
+Another factor that may sway the outcome in the debate of "which is greener" between cloth diapers and disposables is your poop disposal habits.
+If you use modern cloth diapers in tandem with a flushable liner, you are (hopefully) flushing your baby's poo down the toilet.
+You should also flush poo from disposable diapers, but this is not the common practice among parents.
+Many do not even know that you are supposed to.
+Flushing poo is far less damaging to the environment than wrapping it up and throwing it in the landfill, and creating a biohazard risk in the process.

 How do green diapers perform compared to traditional?

-Choosing between a conventional or green diaper hasn't always been a clear and easy decision.
-Many people still think that a green diaper cannot perform on par with a traditional disposable.
-However, in our analysis of green vs. traditional diapers, we found this assumption to be almost entirely false.
-Modern green diapers outperform traditional diapers on absorbency and most other metrics.
+The decision between using conventional or green diapers wasn't always a clear or easy one.
+Many people still think that a green diaper cannot perform on par with traditional disposables.
+However, in our analysis of green vs. traditional diapers, we found this long-held assumption to be largely untrue.
+Modern green diapers outperform traditional diapers on absorbency and most other metrics, earning them top ranking spots in our lineup.
 Hooray!

 What's in My Baby's Diaper?

-All of the disposable diapers in our tests look a lot alike, and all have similar components.
+Most disposable diapers look a lot alike, and all of them have similar components.
 They each contain an absorbent core, an inner liner designed to keep your baby's skin dry, and a waterproof outer layer to keep it all contained.
-However, each diaper may include different materials than the next, and some ingredients may have the potential to be toxic.
-Parents may (rightly) be concerned about the contents of their diapers, and what risk they may or may not pose to a baby.
-We recommend taking a look at the ingredient list of your diapers to look for potentially hazardous material that may be present.
+However, the materials used in all of these components may differ from diaper to diaper, and some ingredients may have potential toxicity.
+Parents may (rightly) be concerned about their diapers' contents and want to know exactly what their baby is exposed to.
+We recommend taking a look at the ingredient list of your diapers to look for potentially hazardous materials that may be present.

 Absorbency is The Performance Standard for Diapers

-Absorbency is the most critical performance criteria for any diaper.
-To reflect this importance, we emphasize this metric in our testing.
-We perform a combination of hands-on testing and in-house lab tests to wring out the real-world absorbency performance of each diaper.
-This time around we found a surprising difference in absorbency levels between brands, even more so than in previous years.
+Absorbency is the most critical performance criterion for any diaper.
+High absorbency levels will reduce rashes, leaks, and the frequency of diaper changes.
+To reflect this importance, we emphasize this metric in our testing and go in-depth with our analysis.
+We perform a combination of hands-on testing and in-house lab tests to wring out each diaper's real-world absorbency performance.
+We usually find a surprising difference in absorbency levels between brands.

-Every year that we test diapers, we are continuously impressed by the fact that green diapers consistently deliver excellent absorbency scores.
+Every time we include new additions to our diaper review, we are impressed by green diapers that consistently deliver above-average absorbency results.
 The top 3 diapers in our review are all green, and all have scores of 8 or higher for absorbency!
-The top traditional diapers, Kirkland and Cuties, both scored 6s.
+The top traditional diapers, Kirkland and Cuties both scored 6s.
 These results indicate to us that green diapers generally perform better than traditional choices.
-We love that there are great performing diapers out there that don't sacrifice eco-friendliness.
+We love having the option to buy great performing diapers that make eco-friendliness a priority in their production process.

 Which Is Better: Pampers or Huggies?

-We tested many options from each brand, including Pampers Swaddlers, Pampers Swaddlers Sensitive, Pampers Baby Dry, Pampers Pure, Huggies Little Snugglers, and Huggies Snug & Dry.
+We tested many options from both manufacturers, including Pampers Swaddlers, Pampers Baby Dry, Pampers Pure, Huggies Little Snugglers, and Huggies Snug & Dry.
 The performance and prices of both brands are comparable.
-The two Pampers Swaddler varieties earned an overall score of 46, and the Baby Dry style earned a 45.
+Pampers Swaddlers earned an overall score of 46, and the Baby Dry style earned a 45.
 Huggies Little Snugglers earned a 46 and Snug & Dry a 48.
 Pampers Pure beat out all the above with an overall score of 64, largely due to its increased Leakage and Health scores.
 However, Pure diapers come with a higher price tag.

-If you are trying to decide between Pampers and Huggies, we recommend you go with Pampers, especially the Pure line, despite the higher price.
-Both brands have similar scores for absorbency and are comparably priced, but Pampers offers a little more for baby health, which bumps it up in our book.
-However, if you want the best diaper for your baby, we recommend looking outside both of these popular brands, instead, consider one of the award winners or the notable Bambo Nature.
+If you are trying to decide between Pampers and Huggies, we recommend you go with Pampers.
+If you can afford it, we especially like the Pure line.
+Both brands have similar scores for absorbency and are comparably priced, but Pampers offers a little more for baby health, which gives it a slight bump over Huggies.
+However, if you want the best diaper for your baby, we recommend looking outside both of these popular brands.
+Instead, consider one of the award winners or the notable Bambo Nature.

-Are Big-box Diapers the Same as Pampers and Huggies
+Do Big-box Diapers Perform the same as Pampers and Huggies?

-With online retailers and store shelves practically exploding with various diaper brands, shouting claims such as new, green, or tried and true, it can be hard to decide which one is best for your baby.
-Add cloth diapers into the mix, and your head starts spinning.
-The plethora of diapers may be so overwhelming that you select something at random or choose the cheapest option just to simplify the process.
+Online retailers and store shelves are laden with diaper brands; all shouting claims to draw you in.
+New!
+Green!
+Tried and true!
+With all this noise, it can be hard to decide which one is best for your baby.
+Add cloth diapers on top of all that, and your head starts spinning.
+The plethora of diapers may be so overwhelming that you just want to grab-and-go, select something at random, or choose the cheapest option.
 However, thanks to our detailed testing and tiny hands-on testers, you can now make a more knowledgeable choice.
-No matter which diaper you purchase, with our insights and unbiased test results, you'll be making an informed selection.
+No matter which diaper you purchase, our insights and unbiased test results will help you make an informed selection.

 — Juliet Spurrier, MD & BabyGearLab Team